hansolo-N/Weather-Stream/README.md

 # ☀️🌪️ Weather Data Streaming - Apache Airflow and Apache Kafka

 ## Introduction
-This project focusses on fetching weather data from OpenWeather API, more specifically Cape Town's weather data, sending it to Apache Kafka platofrm which is then later Streamed using Spark streaming to an Apache Cassandra db.
+This project focusses on fetching weather data from OpenWeather API, more specifically Cape Town's weather data, sending it to Apache Kafka platform which is then later Streamed using Spark streaming to an Apache Cassandra db.

 ## Architecture